LIAGM/DAEFR/README.md

     sh scripts/metrics/run.sh

 **Note**.
-- You need to add the path of CelebA-Test dataset in the script if you want get IDD, PSRN, SSIM, LIPIS.
+- You need to add the path of CelebA-Test dataset in the script if you want get IDA, PSNR, SSIM, LPIPS.
+You also need to modify the name of restored folders for evaluation.
+- For LMD and NIQE, we use the evaluation code from [VQFR](https://github.com/TencentARC/VQFR).
+Please refer to their repo for more details.

 ## Citation
     @article{tsai2023dual,